reverendbedford/neml2/doc/content/install.md

 import neml2
 ```

-For security reasons, static analysis tools and IDEs for Python usually refuse to extract function signature, type hints, etc. from bindary extensions such as the NEML2 Python bindings.
+For security reasons, static analysis tools and IDEs for Python usually refuse to extract function signature, type hints, etc. from binary extensions such as the NEML2 Python bindings.
 As a workaround, "stubs" can be generated a priori to make them less opaque.
 The NEML2 python package works well with `pybind11-stubgen` for that purpose.
 Stubs can be generated using the following command:

 ```
 pip install pybind11-stubgen